ayushAB/ContactsManagementApplication/README.md

 ## Running the Application

 1. Open the solution file `ContactManagement.sln` in Visual Studio or your preferred IDE.
 2. Set the startup project to `ContactManagement.API`.
 3. Press F5 or click on the Run button to start the API.

-4. The API will start running on `https://localhost:44356` (HTTPS) by default.
+4. The API will start running on `https://localhost:44356` (HTTPS) by default if selected IIS Express.
+5. The API will start running on `https://localhost:7145` (HTTPS) by default if selected Https.

 ## Testing the API